Onyx-Protocol/Onyx/docs/core/learn-more/authentication.md

 [sidenote]

 Anywhere that Chain Core asks for a token, make sure to provide the entire value, name and secret, in the format returned by this command.

 [/sidenote]

 This access token can now be used to create additional tokens and authorizations via the Dashboard, or in the Chain SDK.
+To connect to a remote Chain Core with a token from the SDK, you can pass parameters to the client constructor:

+$code connect-with-token ../examples/java/AccessToken.java ../examples/ruby/access_token.rb ../examples/node/accessToken.js

+## Granting Access

+This access token can now be used to create additional tokens and authorizations via the Dashboard, or in the Chain SDK.
 For example, the following code snippet connects to Chain Core with an existing access token, creates a new access token, and give it the `client-readonly` policy:

 $code create-read-only ../examples/java/AccessToken.java ../examples/ruby/access_token.rb ../examples/node/accessToken.js